-\$ psql -c "SHOW pgaudit.log\catalog"
+\$ psql -c "SHOW pgaudit.log_catalog"

-If log\catalog is not 'on', this is a finding.
+If log_catalog is not on, this is a finding.

-Fix Text: Note: The following instructions use the PGDATA environment variable.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA.
+Fix Text: Note: The following instructions use the PGDATA and PGVER environment variables.
+See supplementary content APPENDIX-F for instructions on configuring PGDATA and APPENDIX-H for PGVER.